-Taylor Business Institute was founded in 1962 as the Nancy Taylor Speedwriting Secretarial School of Chicago, Inc., to offer basic secretarial skills to Chicago area residents.
-From 1964 until the early 1970's, the school offered women secretarial training, modeling, poise, and finishing skills.
-With a change of ownership in 1969, the school began to change its focus from modeling and finishing skills to the development of employable skills.
+Taylor Business Institute (TBI) was founded in 1962 as the Nancy Taylor Speedwriting Secretarial School of Chicago, Inc., with the mission of providing secretarial training to Chicagoarea residents.
+From 1964 until the early 1970s, the school expanded its offerings to include secretarial training, modeling, poise, and finishing skills for women.
+In 1969, under new ownership, the institution shifted its focus from modeling and finishing skills to developing employable and career-oriented skills to better serve the changing workforce needs.